ConnorBaldes/cs290/projects/express_serving_and_handlebars_templating/README.md

     * The "create twit" modal and its backdrop.

   * For full credit, you should use the same template to render both your root path `/` and the `/twits/<n>` path.
 You can still earn partial credit by implementing separate templates for each of these paths.

-## Code Blog

-Add an entry to your Code Blog reflecting on your experience with this assignment and publish the new entry.
-Here are some questions you could answer (though these aren't the only ones):

-  * What was challenging about the assignment, and what specific kinds of problems did you have.
-How did you solve those problems?

-  * What did you learn from the assignment?
-Were there any special insights you had?
-What did you find that you already knew?

-  * What kinds of resources were helpful for completing the assignment?
-Specific websites?
-Lectures?
-The class Piazza forum?
-The TAs?
-How did you use each of these resources?

-  * What are one or two things you had to Google to complete the assignment?

-## Submission

-As always, we'll be using GitHub Classroom for this assignment, and you will submit your assignment via GitHub.
-Just make sure your completed files are committed and pushed by the assignment's deadline to the master branch of the GitHub repo that was created for you by GitHub Classroom.
-A good way to check whether your files are safely submitted is to look at the master branch your assignment repo on the github.com website (i.e. https://github.com/osu-cs290-sp20/assignment-5-YourGitHubUsername/).
-If your changes show up there, you can consider your files submitted.

-In addition to submitting your assignment via GitHub, you must submit the URL to your code blog entry (e.g. http://web.engr.oregonstate.edu/~YOUR_ONID_ID/cs290/blog.html) via Canvas by the due date specified above.
-Please re-submit your code blog URL even if you published your new post at the same URL you've been using for your code blog.

-## Grading criteria

-The assignment is worth 100 points total:

-  * 25 points: the client-side JS uses a pre-compiled twit template to insert new twits, as described above

-  * 20 points: the server uses your twit template as a partial within a larger template to render the page of all twits on the root path `/`, as described above

-  * 10 points: the server uses a template to render the 404 page, as described above

-  * 25 points: the server renders a page displaying a single twit on the path `/twits/<n>`, as described above

-  * 10 points: the site is fully templatized, i.e. no HTML code is duplicated; re-used components of the site are written in partials, and the HTML skeleton common to every page is written in a layout

-  * 10 points: the same template is used to render both the page displaying all twits (i.e. `/`) and the page displaying a single twit (i.e. `/twits/<n>`)

-In addition to your programming assignment grade, you will receive a pass/fail grade for your code blog entry, included in the code blog portion of your grade.